Domestic driveways

 Industrial driveways are assessed in a Design Acceptance submission.

-In normal circumstances an industrial driveway should have a Development Application lodged with EPSDD.
-TCCS requests a Design Acceptance for any off site works including driveways in accordance with the approved Notice of Decision of the Development Application.
+In normal circumstances an industrial driveway should have a development application lodged.
+The Directorate requests a Design Acceptance for any off site works including driveways in accordance with the approved Notice of Decision of the development application.

-We encourage retaining the footpath when constructing a new driveway.
-However, the footpath can be removed and then reconstructed as long as the new footpath section is constructed in accordance with MIS07 - Driveways (PDF 1.5 MB).
-Refer to Figure 3 - Incorrect footpath priority and Figure 4 - Correct footpath priority.
+We encourages retaining the footpath when constructing a new driveway.
+However, the footpath can be removed and then reconstructed as long as the new footpath section is constructed in accordance with MIS 07 Driveways (PDF 1.1 MB).

 Below is a list of definitions used on this page.